Best App Store Screenshot Tools for Startup Founders (2026)

 Try it at: snapmonk.com

-2. Figma — best when you have a designer and strong brand requirements
+2. Figma: best when you have a designer and strong brand requirements

 Best for: Funded teams with design resource, or a design-literate founder.

-Strengths: Full control, the industry standard, excellent collaboration, a large community library of free App Store templates.
+Strengths: Full control, the industry standard, excellent collaboration, and a large community library of free App Store templates.

-3. Canva — best if your team already lives in it
+3. Canva: best if your team already lives in it

 Best for: Founders whose marketing already runs through Canva.

-4. Previewed — best for an investor-facing hero shot
+4. Previewed: best for an investor-facing hero shot

 Best for: Founders who need one beautiful animated or 3D mockup for the landing page or a pitch deck.